Rent to Own Schemes: How to Rent-to-Buy in 2022

 You will first want to research if the property is a good investment.

-When looking for a property to invest in consider:
+When looking for a rent-to-buy house to invest in consider:

 - The current price of the property

 - What is the average rent in the area?

 3. Speak to the Owner & Confirm They Are Financially Stable

 When you rent to buy a property, you will be locked into an agreement with the home's owner.